sunpy/sunpy/docs/guide/acquiring_data/fido.rst

 This guide outlines how to search for and download data using SunPy's Federated Internet Data Obtainer...or more usually (and sanely) referred to as Fido.
-Fido is a unified interface for searching and fetching solar physics data irrespective of the underlining client or webservice through which the data is obtained, e.g. VSO, JSOC, etc.  It therefore supplies a single, easy and consistent way to obtain most forms of solar physics data.
+Fido is a unified interface for searching and fetching solar physics data irrespective of the underlying client or webservice through which the data is obtained, e.g. VSO, JSOC, etc.  It therefore supplies a single, easy and consistent way to obtain most forms of solar physics data.